umbraco/UmbracoDocs/Reference/Management/Models/MediaType-v9.md

 versionFrom: 9.0.0
 verified-against: rc001
 meta-title: "MediaType Model"
-meta.Description: A MediaType is almost the same as a ContentType.
-I.e. a model / data definition for your media nodes.
+meta.Description: "A MediaType is almost the same as a ContentType.
+I.e. a model / data definition for your media nodes."
 ---

 # MediaType